 Native Range: Further research is needed to determine the origin and cause of beech leaf disease.

-U.S. Distribution: First identified in Ohio in 2012, beech leaf disease has now been documented in areas of Connecticut, Massachusetts, New Jersey, New York, Pennsylvania, Rhode Island and Ontario.
+U.S. Distribution: First identified in Ohio in 2012, beech leaf disease has now been documented in areas of Connecticut, Massachusetts, Maine, Michigan, New Jersey, New York, Pennsylvania, Rhode Island, Virginia and Ontario.

-Michigan Distribution: Beech leaf disease has not been detected in Michigan.
+Michigan Distribution: Beech leaf disease has been detected in Lenawee, Oakland, St. Clair, Washtenaw and Wayne counties in Michigan.

 Michigan Status: Beech leaf disease is on Michigan’s watch list.